Background:

-Our secondary screening assay is high throughput and sensitive which makes for rapid screening and identification of potential inhibitors in libraries with a large amount of compounds possible.
-We use "reverse genetic systems", which are cDNA clones of RNA viruses, and developed them for use in our genetic cell-based screening assays.
+Our screening assays are high throughput and sensitive which makes for rapid screening and identification of potential inhibitors in libraries with a large amount of compounds possible.
+We use “reverse genetic systems”, which are cDNA clones of RNA viruses, and developed them for use in our genetic cell-based screening assays.
 Comparisons were performed on three cell based high throughput screening assays for WNV drug discovery: 1) an assay with a replicon-containing cell line that allows screening for inhibitors of viral replication; 2) a replicon bearing VLP infection assay that allows screening for inhibitors of viral entry as well as replication; and 3) a full-length reporting virus infection assay that allows screening for inhibitors of any step(s) of the viral life cycle, including entry, replication, and virion assembly.
 All three assays were converted into a 384-well format, validated with known WNV inhibitors, and now offer speed and sensitivity which make them ideal for screening libraries with large numbers of compounds.

-Secondary Screening Assays Available:
+Screening Assays Available

 A. WNV replicon with both Renilla luciferase (Rluc) and Neomycin Phosphotransferase (Neo)